Together for Wildlife - Goal 5

 We will incorporate Indigenous knowledge into statutory and non-statutory wildlife stewardship decision-making through the collaborative development of policies and procedures.
 These policies and procedures will provide direction and guidance for provincial government staff in order to ensure a consistent approach across the province.
 Jointly with the First Nations–B.C.
 Wildlife and Habitat Conservation Forum, we will draft a policy and engage with Indigenous governments.

-• Shared Indigenous Knowledge (IK) with operations staff and statutory decision makers to inform both statutory and non-statutory wildlife decisions
+• Shared Indigenous Knowledge with operations staff and statutory decision makers to inform both statutory and non-statutory wildlife decisions

-• Create policy and procedure manual for including IK in wildlife decision making
+• Create a policy and procedure manual for including Indigenous Knowledge in wildlife decision making and identify priority opportunities for this to happen at the Provincial level (statutory and non-statutory)

 • Build on existing strategies and approaches developed collaboratively with First Nations